 The cost of website development is amortized straight line over five years.
 The website became operational in 2015.
+The website developmenet was fully amortized during 2019.

-Amortization expense was \$0 and \$2,181 for the years ended December 31, 2020 and 2019, respectively.
+Amortization expense was \$0 and \$0 for the years ended December 31, 2021 and 2020, respectively.